RajanRastogi/angular-quartz-cron/README.md

 ### Demo:
 The demo is still in the works, sorry!
+However, there are some examples included, which should give you an idea about the usage.

 ### Installation:

-Not there on bower yet, but you can directly install off this repository.
+You can easily get the project using `bower`.

 ```
-bower install RajanRastogi/angular-quartz-cron
+bower install angular-quartz-cron
 ```

 ### Usage: